umb-hub/BookStore/SRS.md

 - 1 The order status has been set to pending.
 - 2 The Customer’s credit card has been debited by the appropriate amount.
 - 3 The order has been sent to the Dispatcher.

+**Secondary Scenario**:

+- 1 The secondary scenario begins after step 3 of the primary scenario
+- 2 The Credit Card Issue doesn't allow transaction
+- 3 The system displays a message telling the Customer that their order can’t be processed.
+- 4 Order is deleted

 \newpage